-The Board of Directors University Community Health Services, Inc. d/b/a Connectus Health Nashville, Tennessee
+To the Board of Directors University Community Health Services, Inc. d/b/a Connectus Health Nashville, Tennessee

-We have audited the accompanying financial statements of University Community Health Services, Inc., d/b/a Connectus Health, (the "Organization") which comprise the statement of financial position as of June 30, 2018, and the related statements of operations and changes in net assets, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of University Community Health Services, Inc., d/b/a Connectus Health (the "Organization"), which comprise the statements of financial position as of June 30, 2019 and 2018, and the related statements of operations and changes in net assets and cash flows for the years then ended, and the related statement of functional expenses for the year June 30, 2019, and the related notes to the financial statements.